UW-MLGEO/MLGEO2024_ulajones/README.md

 My favorite earth science topics are high pressure mineral physics and geodynamic modeling, but I am mostly interested in studying water rich exoplanets!

+## License
+This open source code is distributed under an MIT license, which allows its usage, modification, and distribution subject to basic preservation of copyright and license notices.